PsychoBird/RevelariOS/README.md

 - Searches for the provided data
 - **mach_port_t task** - task for the process that will be searched
 - **bool isString** - boolean for wether the input data is bytes or simply a string
-- **quitOnFirstResult** - SearchKit will end searching after the first result is found
+- **bool quitOnFirstResult** - SearchKit will end searching after the first result is found
 - **vm_address_t baseaddr** - base address for searching.
 Use `*baseaddr` from `get_region_size`
 - **vm_address_t endaddr** - end address for searching.
 Use `*endaddr` from `get_region_size`
 - **vm_address_t  \*outaddr[SEARCH_MAX]** - address where the searched data is found (out)